drewstaylor/area-52-course-2-lessons/lesson-02-cw721-soulbound/exercise-01/exercise.md

 ### Compilation in Rust

 The project you're working on can also be a package.
-If your code is public, other people could include it in the dependency tree of their projects.
+If your code is public, others could include it in the dependency tree of their projects.

 Rust projects can either be compiled as binaries or libraries.
 Binaries refer to executable projects with a `main()` method.
 Libraries are components that can be reused in other projects.
-Unlike a binary program, a library does not have `main()` method as its entry point.
+Unlike a binary program, a library does not have a `main()` method as its entry point.

 Below are two different project structures, where project `a` represents the convention for programs (`main.rs`), and project `b` the convention for libraries (`lib.rs`).
 There's more to it than that, but we'll learn as we go.